kinda-raffy/spotters/README.md

 9. Install the spot wrapper `pip install -e spot_wrapper/`
 10. Build workspace packages `cd ../..; catkin build`

+> :warning: Some required python packages are not supported by pip or are defective (PyKDL, sip).
+In most cases, apt's own version works perfectly. `apt install python3-<python package>` and `cp /usr/lib/python3/dist-packages/<python package>* /<venv location>/lib/python<version>/site-packages/` to copy the package into your virtual environment.

 ## Guidelines

 - Do not push to main.